Luke-zhang-04/DeStagnate/README.md

 [See some examples](https://luke-zhang-04.github.io/DeStagnate/)

 ## Why not just use React?
-React is great for dynamic web applications, but it is not well optimised for static-like sites.
-With DeStagnate, you can create React-like componnets within the browser environment, or a bundler such as Webpack or Browserify.
-DeStagnate uses less resources, and was made with use in static sites as it's main purpose.
+React is great for dynamic web applications, but it is not well optimized for static-like sites.
+With DeStagnate, you can create React-like components within a browser environment, or with a bundler such as Webpack, Browserify, Rollup, etc. DeStagnate uses less resources, and was made with use in static sites as it's main purpose.

 ## Documentation
-Documentation can be found at [https://github.com/Luke-zhang-04/DeStagnate/wiki](https://github.com/Luke-zhang-04/DeStagnate/wiki) for the latest version
+Documentation can be found at [https://luke-zhang-04.github.io/DeStagnate/docs/](https://luke-zhang-04.github.io/DeStagnate/docs/) for the latest version

 ## Installation
 Through NPM